nholmber/hugo-www/content/post/mpi_diag.md

 # Conclusions

 In this post, I discussed algorithms for diagonalizing dense matrices in the context of MPI parallelized, distributed memory applications.
 I showed that the algorithm implemented in the ELPA library clearly outperforms the ScaLAPACK equivalent by at least 50 %.
-Because the diagonalization routine interface in ELPA is very similar to ScaLAPACK, introducing ELPA as an optional replacement for ScaLAPACK in diagonalization intensive MPI applications should be relatively straightforward to implement and could lead to significant savings in computational time.
+Because the diagonalization routine interface in ELPA is very similar to ScaLAPACK, introducing ELPA as an optional replacement for ScaLAPACK in diagonalization intensive MPI applications should be relatively straightforward to implement and could lead to significant savings in computational time depending on application.